 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
 A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the Oberlin City School District, Ohio's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the Oberlin City School District, Ohio's financial statements that is more than inconsequential will not be prevented or detected by the Oberlin City School District, Ohio's internal control.
+We consider the deficiency described as Item 2008-1 in the accompanying Schedule of Findings and Questioned Costs to be a significant deficiency in internal control over financial reporting.
 A material weakness is a significant deficiency, or combination of significant deficiencies, that results in more than a remote likelihood that a material misstatement of the financial statements will not be prevented or detected by the Oberlin City School District, Ohio's internal control.

-Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control that might be significant deficiencies or material weaknesses.
+Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control that might be significant deficiencies and, accordingly, would not necessarily disclose all significant deficiencies that are also considered to be material weaknesses.
+However, we believe that the significant deficiency described above is a material weakness.
 We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses, as defined above.